 For the past 20 years, the Halloween party has been adopted by many other countries in Europe, including Romania.
 It is not the custom of caroling, but thematic parties are organized, and guests are dressed in fairy tales, wizards and vampires, etc. The custom of the sculpted Bostonians was also taken over.

 Halloween is also celebrated by Villa Camelia.
 Every year, the villa is decorated with carved pumpkins, a barbecue dinner and a campfire are organized.
 For Halloween 2016, Villa Camelia has prepared an attractive package: 3 nights accommodation (in a double room) with breakfast, barbeque dinner; Campfire - 345 lei / person.
-F R E E: playgrounds for children in the villa and yard; internet via wireless connection; supervised parking places for the tourists of the villa.
+FREE OF CHARGE: playgrounds for children in the villa and yard; internet via wireless connection; supervised parking places for the tourists of the villa.